Sophsu888/imagesofancientmusic-demo/pages/timeline.md

 ## Using the Timeline
-The timeline can be used either through flipping through entries using the arrows on the left and right, or directly scrolling on the timeline itself.
+The timeline can be navigated by flipping through entries using the arrows on the left and right, or directly scrolling on the timeline itself.
+Upon opening the page, the starting entry is in 900BC due to higher frequencies of entries starting in this time period, but there are entries occuring before this year that can be found scrolling left.

 ## About the Dates
 Dates in this timeline were selected based off of the earliest recorded date or period recorded for a specific entry.
 Please refer to full entry page for date ranges, when applicable.